Simone Cilio is an Italian film composer.

-In December 2015, he composed the score for the feature film "Badsville", directed by April Mullen (Legends of Tomorrow, Lethal Weapon, Wander), starring Robert Knepper, Emilio Rivera, and Ian McClaren.
+In December 2015, he composed the score for the feature film "Badsville", directed by April Mullen (Legends of Tomorrow, Lethal Weapon, Wander), starring Robert Knepper, Emilio Rivera.
 For this project, his score was nominated for Best Original Score at the 2016 Maverick Movie Awards.

-His ability to create emotionally engaging atmospheres through music quickly attracted the attention of the film industry and, to date, he has worked on over 100 feature films including "Cheer Bloody Murder" starring Tom Sizemore, Scout Taylor-Compton, James Duval, Sean Whalen, and "Lockdown", featuring Michael Paré and Bai Ling, distributed by Lionsgate.
+Recognized with over 20 awards, he has become a sought-after figure in the film industry and, to date, he has worked on over 100 feature films including "Cheer Bloody Murder" starring Tom Sizemore, Scout Taylor-Compton, James Duval, Sean Whalen.
+"Lockdown", starring Michael Paré and Bai Ling, distributed by Lionsgate or Four, directed by Canyon Prince, starring Spencer Breslin, Stacey Dash and Meghan Carrasquillo.

 His work has received critical acclaim, and in 2019, the documentary "The Last Signal" won an Emmy Award for Best Documentary.